 DEFINITION:

-Individual Study – A course in which the student works independently to accomplish an approved objective under the guidance of a member of the iSchool’s Graduate Studies Committee or an adjunct instructor approved by the Graduate Advisor.
+Individual Study – A course in which the student works independently to accomplish an approved objective under the guidance of a member of the iSchool’s Graduate Studies Committee, or an adjunct instructor approved by the Graduate Advisor.
 A master’s student may count only six credits of Individual Study courses toward the master’s degree, e.g., two semesters of INF 381.
 More than that requires the consent of the full Graduate Studies Committee.
 There is no effective limit on the number of Individual Study courses a PhD student in good standing may take.
-(Prerequisites: Graduate standing, consent of the faculty member who will supervise the study, and the consent of the Graduate Advisor.)
+(Prerequisites: Graduate standing and consent of the faculty member who will supervise the study.)

 CRITERIA: